The Law & Business Review of the Americas

 The journal addresses the legal, business, economic, political, and social dimensions of Western Hemispheric integration efforts (e.g. NAFTA, FTAA, MERCOSUR, etc.), their implementation, their future evolvement and expansion and their overall impact on doing business in the Americas.
 The journal combines practical and policy implications of these integration processes.
 As such, it covers not only matters of immediate concern and interest, but also matters respecting reform of legal, business, economic, political and social structures within the various countries in the Western Hemisphere.
 Subject matter concerning other regional integration efforts in the world and various other comparative topics in the international trade and investment areas are also addressed from time to time.

-Previous issues of The Law & Business Review of the Americas may be archived online.
+All previous issues of The Law & Business Review of the Americas are available online: http://scholar.smu.edu/lbra/

 The Law and Business Review of the Americas welcomes the submission of original articles, comments, notes, and book reviews.
 To send a submission, visit the Submissions page.